 The Paul D. Coverdell Fellows Program is a graduate fellowship program that offers financial assistance to returned Peace Corps Volunteers.
 All Fellows complete internships in underserved American communities, allowing them to bring home, and expand upon, the skills they learned as Volunteers.

-Dr. Karen Sowers, Dean of the College of Social Work, is thrilled that the partnership with the Peace Corps fellows program will, "allow returning volunteers to use the skills they have developed in adapting to new cultures, leading and managing projects, overcoming barriers, and doing a lot with limited resources to make a difference in the lives of people here in the United States."
+The College is excited that the partnership with the Peace Corps fellows program will allow returning volunteers to use the skills they have developed in adapting to new cultures, leading and managing projects, overcoming barriers, and doing a lot with limited resources to make a difference in the lives of people here in the United States.

 Returned Peace Corps Volunteers (RPCV) who have completed their Peace Corps service have lifetime eligibility for the Coverdell Fellows Program.
 Volunteers may choose to participate immediately following their Peace Corps service, or any time thereafter.
 This means there are Fellows of all ages and professional backgrounds.

 Since the inception of the Coverdell Fellows Program, nearly 4,000 returned Volunteers have participated in the program across the country.

 The College of Social Work supports the UT Ready for the World initiative.

 Rebecca Jackson, Director of Field and International Education, discussed the advantages of participating in the Coverdell program.